 - Disconnect refrigerator from electric power source. - Place end of water supply line into sink or bucket.
 Turn ON water supply and flush supply line until water is clear.
-Turn OFF water supply at shutoff valve. - Remove plastic cap from water valve inlet and discard cap. - 4.
+Turn OFF water supply at shutoff valve. - 3.
+Remove plastic cap from water valve inlet and discard cap. - 4.
 If you use copper tubing Slide brass compression nut, then ferrule (sleeve) onto water supply line.
 Push water supply line into water valve inlet as far as it will go (1⁄4 inch / 6.4 mm).
 Slide ferrule (sleeve) into valve inlet and finger tighten compression nut onto valve.
 Tighten another half turn with a wrench; DO NOT over tighten.
-See Figure 1.

-If you use braided flexible stainless steel tubing - The nut is already assembled on the tubing.
-Slide nut onto valve inlet and finger tighten nut onto valve.
+See Figure 1. - If you use stainless steel tubing The nut and ferrule are already assembled on the tubing.
+Slide compression nut onto valve inlet and finger tighten compression nut onto valve.
 Tighten another half turn with a wrench; DO NOT over tighten.
-See Figure 2.
+See Figure 2. - With steel clamp and screw, secure water supply line (copper tubing only) to rear panel of refrigerator as shown. - Coil excess water supply line (copper tubing only), about 21⁄2 turns, behind refrigerator as shown and arrange coils so they do not vibrate or wear against any other surface.